 We have two choirs that practise weekly at school and get numerous opportunities to perform in and outside of school.

-Cleves Upper School Choir practises on a Wednesday after school (3.15 - 4.15) and is run by our Music Specialist, Mr. Kilhams.
+Cleves Senior Choir practises on a Wednesday after school (3.15 - 4.15) and is run by our Music Specialist, Mr. Kilhams.
 This choir have built up a reputation in the local area of being a highly professional school choir and regularly get asked to perform at events outside of school as well as be a highlight in school concerts.
 They particularly enjoy being part of the Young Voices concert each year as well which happens at The O2 Arena in front of thousands of people.

 The Cleves Handbell group has been going for several years and is run by our Music Specialist, Mr. Kilhams.
 It was set up with the help of the chairman from Handbell Ringers of Great Britain and has been so successful that we have started using handbells as part of the music curriculum.
 The level of musicianship the children get to in this group is inspiring and they have got national recognition for their efforts.
 Most recently they have been the first ever school handbell group to achieve their Level 1 ABRSM certificate and also their Level 2 ABRSM certificate.
 In 2019 they were asked to perform in a big concert in Windsor involving handbell groups from across the UK and it is safe to say they stole the show!
 They went on to make the front cover of a couple of magazines as well!